banzaicloud/telescopes/README.md

 **13. Is there a Google Cloud implementation?**

-Yes, Google Cloud recommendations work as well, you shoud provide your GCE project id and the GCE api key as application flags to use it.
+Yes, Google Cloud recommendations work as well, you should provide your GCE project id and the GCE api key as application flags to use it.

 **14. There's no bid pricing on Google Cloud, what will the recommender take into account there?**